-You will have to trust us when we say that the big moment is not the time to be throwing items in a bag, and you will definitely forget the essentials if you try to pack around timing your contractions.
+You will have to trust us when we say that the big moment is not the time to throw items in a bag, and you will forget the essentials if you try to pack around timing your contractions.
 What things you take with you to the hospital and how much you need to make your stay comfortable and relaxed will vary from person to person, but we have a list that can get you started and help you remember some of the more essential items you should be considering.

-- Baby's going home outfit - Your infant will get a diaper and long sleeve shirt from the hospital, but you'll need an outfit for going home, especially if you live in a colder climate.
+- Baby's going home outfit - Your infant will get a diaper and long-sleeve shirt from the hospital, but you'll need an outfit for going home, especially if you live in a colder climate.

 - Mom personal care items - We're talking toothbrush/paste, supplies for contacts, cleanser, lotion, medications, etc.